kubernetes/community/contributors/guide/issue-triage.md

 a milestone.
 It should be triaged either into vX.Y, or moved out of the release milestones.

 The above [priority](#define-priority) scheme still applies.
-The `priority/critical-urgent` issues are work we feel must get done before release.
-The `priority/important-soon` and `priority/important-longterm` issues are work we would merge into the release if it gets done, but we wouldn't block the release on it.

 A few days before release, we will probably move all `priority/important-soon` and `priority/important-longterm` bugs out of that milestone in bulk.